Welcome! This website was created on Dec 23 2007 and last updated on Mar 25 2022.

-There are 2530 names in this family tree.
+There are 2533 names in this family tree.
 The earliest recorded event is the birth of Ha`Levi, Shlomo in 1005.
-The most recent event is the birth of Toam, Eli Vito in 2021.The webmaster of this site is Judy A Goldberg.
+The most recent events are the births of Cohen, Judah Jacob and Cohen, Levi Ron in 2021.The webmaster of this site is Judy A Goldberg.
 Please click here if you have any comments or feedback.

 About Berdichevsky-Sokolka Families

 Welcome to the BERDICHEVSKY SOKOLKA FAMILIES web site

 After we moved to the US, my children grew up without an extended family and no one to tell them who is in our family and were they came from.
 As they got older, I started to put on paper the little I know so it would not get lost.
 That led me to write to my aunt and ask her to send me what she knew about her side of the family.
 The information started to arrive but had to be organized, and in English, in order to make sense.

 The only way it could be done was with a genealogy program.
 Since I was working with a Mac computer that my cousin Doron recommended, the only genealogy program available for the Mac - Reunion.
 Once I entered the information on the computer, it looked so neat and easy to follow up that I wanted to know more......and from there it took a life of its own......

 I have been researching our ancestors, off and on, since 1985 and still counting.
 It took me places I never thought I would go - and not only taught me about our family, but also about history and the history of Jewish families and their everyday life in the Diaspora.

 In the process I have received a lot of "bonuses"...
 Family members that were "lost", second and third cousins from different corners of the world that I would have never met if not for this research, were now reconnected.
 It is very intriguing and rewarding to put the whole thing together... like a big puzzle that you have to put together without a major picture to guide you.